dirkkelly/dirkkelly/content/economics/the-global-financial-crisis-of-2018-is-starting-to-get-noticed.md

 date: 2018-04-02 18:54:35 +0000
 type: blog
 tags:
+- Economics
+- GFC2018
+- Collapse
-- gfc2018
+- America
-- collapse
+- Wall Street
-- america
+- Capitalism
-- wall street
+- Socialism
-- donald trump
+- Donald Trump
-- richard wolff
+- Richard Wolff
 subtitle: There has to be a movement from below otherwise there's no counter force that can take us in another direction.
 aliases: []